+BRAINSTORMING.
 I want to introduce here, a technique of brainstorming which is much more effective than the conventional brainstorming that most of us are familiar with.
+In conventional approach.
+Here are the basic steps of conventional Brainstorming.

-1) Set out the topic to brainstorm (To find a solution to the frequent breakdown of ABC Machine)
+(Step 1) Write down the topic to brainstorm (To find a solution to the frequent breakdown of ABC Machine)

-2) Remind team members of the basic rules (one by one, ‘pass’, speed, time allowed (usually <10 minutes)
+(Step 2) Remind team members of the basic rules (one by one, ‘pass’, speed, time limit for the session (which is usually <10 minutes)

 1) Set everyone in a circle around a ‘2 x 2 feet’ empty space